-A forensic walkthrough of Paul Dockery's Bangladesh model — every data source, every script, every output, and how it stitches together.
-Built for Karim, May 2026.
+A forensic walkthrough of Falgun Associates' Bangladesh model — every data source, every script, every output, and how it stitches together.
+Built for Karim, refreshed 2026-05-04 against the live team repo.

 PyPSA-Earth is a global, open-source energy-system optimisation framework built on top of PyPSA (Python for Power System Analysis).
 It reduces the question “how should this country decarbonise?” to a single Linear Program: